Azyrma/smills/content/post/infret25/index.md

 - 18.04 Index Compression
 - 02.05 Vector Space Model

 It is possible to pass the quizzes without solving the Jupyter-Notebook, but I would recommend to solve it in the week with the bonuses.
-The time limit for each quiz is one week, you have **one attempt**.
+The time limit for each quiz is one week, you have **two attempts**.

 ## Slides